agiliq/merchant/docs/offsite/stripe_integration.rst

 ----------------------------------------

-`Stripe Payment Integration`_ is a service offered by `Stripe`_ to reduce the complexity of PCI compliance.
+`Stripe Payment Integration`_ is a service offered by `Stripe Payment`_ to reduce the complexity of PCI compliance.

 .. note::